probonopd/WirelessPrinting/README.md

 ### Usage

-To print, just open http://3d.local/ and upload a G-Code file using the form:
+To print, just open http://the-ip-address/ and upload a G-Code file using the form:

 ![Upload](https://cloud.githubusercontent.com/assets/2480569/23586936/fd0e3fa2-01a0-11e7-9d83-dc4e7d031f30.png)

 Ycan also print from the command line using curl:

 ```
-curl -F "file=@/path/to/some.gcode" http://3d.local/print
+curl -F "file=@/path/to/some.gcode" http://the-ip-address/print
 ```

-## WirelessPrinting
+## WirelessPrinting for Cura

 Cura plugin which discovers ESP8266WirelessPrint instances using Zeroconf and enables printing directly to ESP8266WirelessPrint.